Dødedans i London, Tottel

 Death speaketh to the Phisicien.

-MAISTER of Phisike, which on your vryne
+MAister of Phisike which on your vryne,

-So looke and gase and stare agaynst the sunne,
+So looke and gase, and stare agaynst the sunne,

 For al your craft and study of medicine,

-[And] all the practike and science that ye cunne,
+420 All the practike and science that ye cunne,

-Ayein my might your craft may not endure,
+Ayein my might your craft may not endure

-For al the gold that ye thereby* haue wunne:
+For al the gold that thereby ye haue wunne,

-Good leche is he that can himself* recure.
+Good leche is he that himself can recure.

 Lægen